Black line at gumline

-Yes.
+Yes, but not often and it shouldn’t happen for many years.
 There are four possible scenarios, which we will explore below.

-- When a patient grinds his or her teeth, large lateral forces are exerted, causing flexure of the teeth.
+When a patient grinds his or her teeth, large lateral forces are exerted, causing flexure of the teeth.
 When there is a crown on a tooth, the flexure point will be at the crown margin.
 Over time, the cement used to seal the margins will slowly break down and begin to leak.
-Even with the highest quality crowns with porcelain butt margins, if there is leakage, there will eventually be some staining.
+Even with the highest quality crowns with porcelain butt margins, if there is leakage, there will eventually be staining.

 No contact lens effect

 Translucent porcelain can assume a contact lens effect at the margin.
 This makes margins virtually invisible; even with gum recession.
 Some types of well-made porcelain crowns can have a darkness at the gum line.
 This can occur if the crowns were originally made to make the teeth brighter for cosmetic reasons.
 Porcelain crowns and veneers that are used to brighten the teeth are created using more opaque porcelain to mask the dark tooth below.
 Opaque porcelain margins do not have a contact lens blending effect and will be visible after gum recession occurs.

 Gum Disease or Gum recession exposes the margin

 It takes more effort but dentists can tuck the margin of a crown beneath the gum line.
 This will hide the visual interface between the crown and the tooth root.
 As we age, our gums can recede.
 Good oral hygiene may not stop gum recession.
 In fact, gum tissue recession can affect even the most diligent patients.
 Five to 20 years after the crown is placed, gum recession may expose the margin.
 Planning for the future, the margin of the crown is stained by the lab technician to match an assumed shade of the root that the dentist cannot see.
 Often the optical properties of the crown and root are mismatched.